mmurdoch/arduinounit/readme.md

 Create a directory called ArduinoUnit in your [Arduino Libraries Directory](http://arduino.cc/en/Guide/Libraries) e.g. `<arduino installation directory>\libraries`.

-Copy everything from this direcotry (containing library.properties)  directory to this new directory.
+Copy everything from this directory (containing library.properties)  directory to this new directory.

 Open a sketch in arduino and click `Sketch | Import Library... | ArduinoUnit` to start unit testing.